-Mark Stephens (Lead Developer at IDR Solutions recently wrote an interesting blog article which listed his five favorite NetBeans IDE features, however Mark was only allowed to list five!
+Mark Stephens (Lead Developer at IDR Solutions recently wrote an interesting blog article that listed his five favorite NetBeans IDE features, however, Mark was only allowed to list five!
 So here are my top five which I believe are also worthy of the list.

 1. Easy Webservice

-The first thing I love about NetBeans is how easy it is to get up-and running with web applications and services using their IDE.
+The first thing I love about NetBeans is how easy it is to get up-and-running with web applications and services using their IDE.
 I frequently use GlassFish and the ease of set-up and integration with NetBeans makes testing and debugging our Online PDF to HTML5 converter really easy!
-I can have our web-applications set-up and deployed within a couple of minutes, and the fact all logs are dumped to the output console makes debugging much faster!
+I can have our web-applications set-up and deploy within a couple of minutes, and the fact all logs are dumped to the output console makes debugging much faster!

-We also run our Cloud based PDF to HTML5 service using web services so the fact that NetBeans comes with support for services (such as Amazon Elastic Beanstalk Service (EBS)) means we can deploy our web applications directly to the our hosting provider.
+We also run our Cloud-based PDF to HTML5 service using web services so the fact that NetBeans comes with support for services (such as Amazon Elastic Beanstalk Service (EBS)) means we can deploy our web applications directly to our hosting provider.

 2. Cordova/Phone Gap